pletfix/docs/en/cookies.md

       /foo/bar/ of domain.
     - The default value is the current directory that the cookie is being set in.
  - `$domain`: The (sub)domain that the cookie is available to.
-    - Setting this to a domain (such as 'example.com') will make the cookie available to that domain and all other sub-domains of it (i.e. www.example.com).
+    Setting this (such as 'example.com') will make the cookie available to that domain and all other sub-domains of it (i.e. www.example.com).
+The default is the current domain.
  - `$secure`: When set to TRUE, the cookie will only be set if a secure connection exists.
 The default is FALSE.
  - `$httpOnly`: When TRUE the cookie will be made accessible only through the HTTP protocol.
 The default is FALSE.